bakshidwarak/pensieve-ai/README.md

-# Pensieve - IDE for Leaders
+# Pensieve AI - IDE for Leaders

-Pensieve is a notepad-style text editor designed specifically for leaders and managers.
-It provides automatic template expansion when you type specific keywords, making it easy to quickly create structured notes and documents.
+Pensieve AI is an intelligent notepad-style text editor designed specifically for leaders and managers.
+It combines automatic template expansion with AI-powered chat capabilities, making it easy to create structured notes, manage documents, and get intelligent insights from your content.

 ## Features